3 Ways to Collect Phone Numbers to Text Prospects and Customers

 - Consider where you ask for a phone number — a homepage form might be too early to ask but a demo or trial form might be perfect

 Live-chat conversations are a great way to find out more about your contacts — not just why they are visiting you and what challenges they’re facing, but contact information as well.

 A really straightforward way to do this on live-chat is to simply ask contacts how they would like you to reach out to them.
 Since 54% of consumers say they want to text a business, chances are, many of these chatters will indicate they want to text with you.
 It’s a natural way to collect mobile numbers and permission to reach out by text, all at once.

 Look at your Contact Us page.
 You likely have a few calls-to-action: Email Us, Call Us, and Visit Us.
 But, in the on-demand era we live in, people are less and less likely to reach out to you over these channels.
 Even email is becoming crowded, as trust has been broken again and again by too much spam.

-That’s why the “Text Us” call-to-action is an essential addition to your contact us page, your website footer, and even your email signatures.
-Letting your contacts know that you are ready and able to receive texts will boost engagement and position your company as ready and eager to meet their needs.
+Let your contacts know that you are ready and able to receive texts to help position your company as eager to meet their needs.

 When your contacts reach out to you by text, they’ve chosen text over other forms of communication — they’ve invited you into their text inbox.
 And you’ve set the expectation that you’ll reach out over text.
 It’s win-win.